Peeyush-04/my-scripts/README.md

 ## So what is this about?

-Currently, this project in the development phase and slowly will cover most of the important tasks which can be done easily within PowerShell (related to scripting only).
+Currently, this project is in the development phase and slowly will cover most of the important tasks which can be done easily within PowerShell (related to scripting only).

 - ### What I have covered!
     1. Basic file operation commands: `cat`, `touch`